harbargerdev/unicorns-ai-playground/README.md

 License
 This project is licensed under the MIT License.

-Make sure to replace `SuperSecurePassword123!` with your actual desired password in both the `README.md` and the `devcontainer.json` file for consistency.
+Make sure to replace `<You-Replaced-Password>` with your actual desired password in both the `README.md` and the `devcontainer.json` file for consistency.
 Let me know if you need further adjustments!